ethereumidentitykit/docs/README.md

 ---

-Follow [**@efp**](https://x.com/ethidkit) on **𝕏** for updates and join the [**Discord**](https://discord.ethfollow.xyz) to get involved.
+Follow [**@ethidkit**](https://x.com/ethidkit) on **𝕏** for updates and join the [**Discord**](https://discord.ethfollow.xyz) to get involved.

-This README provides a comprehensive overview of the Ethereum Identity Kit documentation, including setup instructions, important links, and contribution guidelines.
+This README provides a comprehensive overview of the Ethereum Identity Kit Documentation, including setup instructions, important links, and contribution guidelines.
 Feel free to reach out if you have any questions or need further assistance.